davidnmbond/panoramic_datamart_docker_compose/README.md

 # LogicMonitor Datamart in Docker using Compose

-This repository contains the files needed to run the Panorama's [LogicMonitor Datamart](https://github.com/panoramicdata/LogicMonitor.Datamart?tab=readme-ov-file#introduction) using Docker Compose.
+This repository contains the files needed to run the Panoramic Data [LogicMonitor Datamart](https://github.com/panoramicdata/LogicMonitor.Datamart?tab=readme-ov-file#introduction) using Docker Compose.
 The Datamart allows you to create a copy of your LogicMonitor system in a SQL Server or PostgreSQL database.

 Running the datamart in Docker Compose allows turn-key setup and installation of all the required components, including the PostgreSQL database and [Adminer](https://hub.docker.com/_/adminer), a popular web-based SQL database client.
 Adminer is no longer maintained and can be removed from the docker-compose.yml definition.
 Alternatively, you can use other clients like [Dockette's Adminer](https://hub.docker.com/r/dockette/adminer).